 Pain and suffering have a specific definition for purposes of compensation.
 It's a legal term that has been established as having this meaning.
 Physical and mental pain and suffering are the two most common categories.

-Material concerns are directly related to your injuries, including what you will most likely suffer in the future.
-Mental pain and suffering include things like PTSD, anxiety, depression, etc., that can result from your injuries.
+Material concerns directly relate to your injuries, including what you will most likely suffer.
+Mental pain and suffering include PTSD, anxiety, depression, etc., that can result from your injuries.